alessandro-gentilini/knuth-interview-2006/README.md

-of a numeric thing, it was algebraic, and you would put your program from the IT language into the computer, and it would flash the lights for a while, and then, punch, punch, punch, punch, and give you a machine language, in the computer’s language.
+of a numeric thing, it was algebraic, and you would put your program from the IT language into the computer, and it would flash the lights for a while, and then, punch, punch, punch, punch, and give you a machine language, in the computer's language.
 Magic.
-I couldn’t; I hadn’t a clue as to how this was possible at all, so I got a copy of the program that they had used, to write this IT, translator, and I had a copy of the SOAP program, the Symbolic Assembly, the Symbolic Optimum Assembly Program.)
+I couldn't; I hadn't a clue as to how this was possible at all, so I got a copy of the program that they had used, to write this IT, translator, and I had a copy of the SOAP program, the Symbolic Assembly, the Symbolic Optimum Assembly Program.)